prometheus-net/prometheus-net/README.md

 public void ProcessDocument(string documentProvider)
 {
-  // Automatic unpublishing will not occur while this lease is held.
+  // Automatic metric deletion will not occur while this lease is held.
   // This will also reset any existing expiration timer for this document provider. inProgressHandle.WithLease(metric =>
   {